 - a.
 If both assertion and reason are true and reason is the correct explanation of assertion. - b.
 If both assertion and reason are true but reason is not the correct explanation of assertion. - c.
 If assertion is true but reason is false. - d.
-If assertion is false but reason is true.

-1. Assertion: Food can be cooked faster in copper bottom vessels.
+If assertion is false but reason is true. - 1.
+Assertion: Food can be cooked faster in vessels with copper bottom.